jfilatow/AI-Playbook/ai-playbook/pages/getting-started/project-setup.md

 You need access to artifacts like user stories, technical designs, diagrams and interface designs from within your coding assistant.

-### Use Obsidian Vault (optional)
+### Use GitHub (optional)

-Use [Obsidian (opens in new tab)](https://obsidian.md/){:target="_blank"} to manage all your project artifacts centrally.
-You can add an obsidian vault to your code repo or create a separate repo and link to it using [git submodules (opens in new tab)](https://git-scm.com/book/en/v2/Git-Tools-Submodules){:target="_blank"}
+Use GitHub (opens in new tab) to manage all your project artifacts centrally.
+You can add an your project documents into to your code repo or create a separate repo and link to it using [github submodules (opens in new tab)](https://github.blog/open-source/git/working-with-submodules/){:target="_blank"}

-You don't have to use Obsidian, you can use another approach that suits your team.
+You don't want to use GitHub access, you can use another approach that suits your team.

 ## [Next -> Generating Requirements](../generating-requirements/)